jyotheshkar/Software-Engineering-1/README.md

     ```bash
     python main.py
     ```
-3. Follow the voice prompts to start navigating the desktop, sending emails, managing folders, and more.
+3. Follow the voice prompts to start navigating the desktop, making notes, managing folders, and more.

 ## Contributing